jagilber/powershellScripts/docs/service-fabric-managed-cluster-ado-aad-service-connection.md

 - **Cluster Endpoint:** Enter connection endpoint for cluster.
 This is in the format of tcp://{{cluster name}}.{{azure region}}.cloudapp.azure.com:{{cluster endpoint port}}.
   - Example: tcp://mysftestcluster.eastus.cloudapp.azure.com:19000
 - **Server Certificate Lookup (optional):** Select 'Common Name'.
 - **Server Common Name** Enter the managed cluster server certificate common name.
-The common name format is {{cluster guid id no dashes}}.sfmc.azclient.ms.
+The common name format is {{cluster guid id with no dashes}}.sfmc.azclient.ms.
 This name can also be found in the cluster manifest in Service Fabric Explorer (SFX).
   - Example: d3cfe121611d4c178f75821596a37056.sfmc.azclient.ms

     ![](media/sfmc-cluster-id.png)